 Fellow status is also available to board certified physicians in other Latin American Sections (Argentina, Colombia, Dominican Republic, Ecuador and Peru).

 ACOG is not affiliated with the American Board of Obstetricians and Gynecology.
 Board certification qualifies Junior Fellow members for Fellow status, but transfer to Fellow is only granted after the executive board has received, processed, and approved a completed Fellow application.
-Please allow up to six weeks to process.
+Please allow up to four weeks to process.
 After approval has been granted, new Fellows are notified by email and mail on a monthly basis.

 Recently board-certified Junior Fellow members must complete and submit an application for Fellow status within one year of passing part 2 of the oral boards to retain membership with ACOG.